-“My mission today is to educate, empower and inspire the next generation of natural skincare makers.
-I’ve successfully sold my skincare products in major retail stores for 8-plus years including Whole Foods Market, and today I’m sharing what I’ve learnt along the way.
-I do this through my in-store DIY Workshops, Masterclasses and new DIY Raw Skincare Recipe Book.”
+“My mission today is to educate, empower and inspire the next generation of natural skincare makers through my books, workshops and signature Masterclass.
+Over the past 12 years I’ve taken my handcrafted organic skincare product from the kitchen to the retail shelf of major retail stores including Whole Foods Market, Indigo and The Shopping Channel.
+Now, I’m sharing what I’ve learnt along the way.”

 Nuworld Botanicals is Canada’s first retail destination dedicated to educating, inspiring and empowering natural skincare makers of all ages.

-“The reason I started making natural skincare products in my own kitchen (about 8 years ago) was to avoid harmful and toxic chemicals in mainstream and ‘natural’ skincare products (ie. parfum/fragrance, SLS, propylene glycol and triclosan) triggering everything from migraines to skin rashes to eczema.
+“The reason I started making natural skincare products in my own kitchen was to avoid harmful and toxic chemicals in mainstream and ‘natural’ skincare products (ie. parfum/fragrance, SLS, propylene glycol and triclosan) triggering everything from migraines to skin rashes to eczema.
 It was only after I became a better label-reader, researched and understood the ingredients I was putting on my skin, that I became inspired to create my own clean non-toxic skincare.
 My passion quickly turned from a hobby to a full fledged business.
 I left corporate marketing after 20 years working for Fortune 500 companies and started living the change I wanted to see in the beauty industry.
-My products have been selling in major retail stores for the 8+ years.
-And today, I’m sharing what I’ve learnt with others.

 A really good place for you to read up and research toxic chemical ingredients in skincare products is the ‘Dirty Dozen‘ – 12 cosmetic chemicals to avoid by the David Suzuki Foundation.
 Did you know, one in eight of the 82,000 ingredients used in personal care products are industrial chemicals including carcinogens, pesticides, reproductive toxins, and hormone disruptors.
 Many products include plasticizers (chemicals that keep concrete soft), degreasers (used to get grime off auto parts), and surfactants (they reduce surface tension in water, like in paint and inks).
 Imagine what that does to your skin, and to the environment.
 The term “fragrance” or “parfum” usually represents a complex mixture of dozens of chemicals and individual fragrance ingredients that have been associated with cancer and neurotoxicity among other adverse health effects including headaches, migranes, skin irritations and asthma.
 Some 3,000 chemicals are used as ‘fragrances/parfum’ and many of these unlisted ingredients are carcinogens, and manufacturers are not required to list all of the chemicals in their fragrance because it’s considered trade secrets.”